Think bling as Mongolian youth rap away their cares

 "Hip-hop is not about commercialism."
 Gee says, between insults such as "I hate Quiza.
 So commercial ...
 Bling bling.
 Goddamn.
 That's not hip-hop."

-But Quiza, whose real name is Battsengel, has been working with Amnesty International for several years, symbolizing the responsibility many artists feel to make life better for the next generation.
+But Quiza, whose real name is Battsengel, has been working with Amnesty International for several years, symbolising the responsibility many artists feel to make life better for the next generation.

 The real star of the film may be Gennie, a 26-year-old woman called the "queen of Mongolian hip-hop."